hyprwm/Hypr/README.md

 # Installation
 I do not maintain any packages, but some kind people have made them for me.
 If I missed any, please let me know.

+For stable releases, use the Releases tab here on github, and follow the instructions to install it in the [Wiki](https://github.com/vaxerski/Hypr/wiki/Building)

 *Arch (AUR)*
 ```
 yay -S hypr-git